Dallas crime family: Post-Civello

 After Civello's death in 1970, some law enforcement intelligence officers surmised that local restaurant owner Joseph Ianni, a long-time friend of Civello, became head of the organization.
 Ianni's only legal trouble was a 1946 liquor law violation and he was reported only to have nothing more than a "vague association" with Marcello.
 According to D Magazine, he "had fewer direct ties to New Orleans than Civello, only what some intelligence officers call 'friend of a friend of a friend' relationships".

+Ianni was succeeded by Joseph Campisi.
+Campisi had much closer ties with the Marcello family.
+He and his brother Sam made trips to New Orleans where they would socialize with members of the Marcello family, including Marcello's brothers.
+Campisi attended the wedding of Michael Marcello.
+Through Campisi, Vincent LoScalzo attempted to strengthen ties between the Trafficante crime family and Marcello.